yogsototh/Scratch/content/html/en/blog/2010-02-16-All-but-something-regexp--2-.md

 <span class="Constant"><strong>a.....a......b..b..a....a....b</strong></span>...
 </pre>

+The first error is to use the *evil* `.*`.
+Because you will match from the first to the last.

 <pre class="twilight">
 /a.*?b/
 <span class="Constant"><strong>a.....a......b</strong></span>..b..<span class="Constant"><strong>a....a....b</strong></span>...
 </pre>

+The next natural way, is to change the *greediness*.
+But it is not enough as you will match from the first `a` to the first `b`.
+Then a simple constatation is that our matching string shouldn't contain any `a` nor `b`.
+Which lead to the last elegant solution.

 <pre class="twilight">
 /a[^ab]*b/
 a.....<span class="Constant"><strong>a......b</strong></span>..b..a....<span class="Constant"><strong>a....b</strong></span>...
 </pre>

-The first error is to use the *evil* `.*`.
-Because you will match from the first to the last.
-The next natural way, is to change the *greediness*.
-But it is not enough as you will match from the first `a` to the first `b`.
-Then a simple constatation is that our matching string shouldn't contain any `a` nor `b`.
-Which lead to the last elegant solution.

 Until now, that was, easy.
-Now, how do you manage when instead of `a` you have a string?

-Say you want to match:
+Now, just pass at the case you need to match not between `a` and `b`, but between strings.
+For example:
 <div><code class="perl">
 <li>...<li>
 </code></div>